joshuahall98/EduClicky/README.txt

-Run the app in android studio
+Run the app in android studio, the app is found within the master branch